Table of contents

 MVP TypeDescription

-Step-by-Step Guide: How to Build an MVP
+Step-by-Step Guide: How to Build an MVP in 2026

 1. Define the Problem and Identify Your Target Audience